 Use the results of your assessments to decide on appropriate learning paths to assign.

-Learning paths are collections of courses and content that guide your students from novice to expert in a chosen specialty.
+You can assign your learners to a range of pre-built learning paths.
+Learning paths are collections of courses and content that guide your learners from novice to expert in a chosen specialty.

-To add a student to a learning path:
+To add learners to a learning path:

 - Click Add Students.

 - Search and filter your user list to add learners to the learning path.

 To email or download the level and progress of each learner in a learning path, click the Actions dropdown menu on the Learning Paths tab.